 Learn more about the career outlook for radiologic technologists at the Bureau of Labor Statistics.

 To complete the program, you will take three years of health and liberal arts courses at Immaculata to work toward a B.S. in allied health.
-You will then transition to the Department of Radiologic Sciences at Thomas Jefferson University, the Radiography program at Pennsylvania College of Health Sciences, The Johns Hopkins Hospital Radiography program, Reading Hospital School of Health Sciences, or Bucks County Community College to complete your degree in radiology.
+You will then transition to the Radiologic Sciences program at Thomas Jefferson University, the Radiography program at Pennsylvania College of Health Sciences, The Johns Hopkins Hospital Radiography program, Reading Hospital School of Health Sciences, or Bucks County Community College to complete your degree in radiology.

 Upon completion of the program, you will be eligible to take the certification examinations of the organizations that oversee your area of study.